 Entry from South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini is currently banned outright, including anyone who has been in those countries in the previous 10 days.

-What are the rules if you haven’t had a booster?
+What are the new rules if you haven’t had a booster?

-Visitors from the UK who are double vaccinated can enter Austria with a negative PCR test result from within the previous 48 hours - but must self-isolate for 10 days after arrival, wiping out most typical holiday periods.
+From 24 January, visitors from the UK who are double vaccinated can enter Austria with a negative PCR test result from within the previous 72 hours, and will not have to quarantine.

 If you are double-jabbed, you must also make sure your vaccination is still in date - Austria is one of a handful of countries that has introduced an expiration date for vaccine passports.

-This means that, to be considered fully vaccinated, your final dose of the vaccine must have been administered between 14 days and 270 days before you arrival date.
+This means that, to be considered fully vaccinated, your second dose of the vaccine must have been administered between 14 days and 270 days before you arrival date.

 If your second vaccine was more than 270 days ago, you need a booster jab in order to be considered fully vaccinated.